alorence/django-modern-rpc/docs/source/quickstart.rst

     def add(a, b):
         return a + b

+``@rpc_method`` behavior can be customized with some arguments.
+Read the page :ref:`Configure the registration
+<rpc_method_options>` for more information.

 Declare your RPC methods modules
 ================================

-Django-modern-rpc will automatically register functions marked as RPC method.
-The only hint you have to provide is a list of modules containg such methods.
-In your ``settings.py``:
+Django-modern-rpc will automatically register functions decorated with ``@rpc_method``, but needs a hint to locate them.
+Declare ``MODERNRPC_METHODS_MODULES`` in your settings to indicate one or more python module where your RPC methods are defined.

 .. code:: python